 Cinedeck’s revolutionary File-based Insert Editing is wrapper independent and supports Prores, DNx, AVC-I, JPEG2000 and XDCAM files created anywhere.
-Cinedeck systems can be controlled by Avid Media Composer, Adobe Premiere, Final Cut, SRW Tapedecks, and Protools over RS422 for File-based Insert Edit
+Cinedeck systems can be controlled by Avid Media Composer, Adobe Premiere, Final Cut, SRW Tapedecks and Protools over RS422 for File-based Insert Edit

 File-based Insert Edit is a game changer allowing a fully tapeless workflow from start to finish.
 File-based Insert Edit Brochure

-Edit points are indicated by the blue up-arrows on the timeline while the red down-arrow indicates the play/record position.
+Edit points are indicated by the blue up-arrows on the timeline while the red down-arrow indicates the play/record head position.